 The CSUF situation does not appear to be an isolated case.
 Sue Humphreys, a former swimming coach and athletics administrator at the University of California at Berkeley settled her Title IX/retaliation lawsuit for $3.5 million.
 In January, 2008 Florida Gulf Coast University (FGCU) volleyball coach, Jaye Flood, filed a lawsuit alleging gender discrimination and retaliation and it looks like more lawsuits may follow at FGCU after a former FGSU general counsel and provost were fired and demoted respectively, a softball coach was fired and a golf coach resigned in the midst of a litany of gender equity concerns.
 This case could be similar to CSUF.

 In all of these cases, the issue is retaliation from employers because coaches or administrators raised Title IX/gender equity issues.
 Specifically, they spoke out because their respective student-athletes and programs did not receive the same treatment as their male counterparts.

 What are the implications for athletics administrators?

 1. Title IX Self-Evaluation.
-Athletics departments should have a current Title IX self-evaluation on file and a Title IX compliance plan in place that is annually reviewed and updated.
+Athletics departments should have a current Title IX self-evaluation on file and a time-tabled Title IX compliance plan in place that is annually reviewed and updated.

 2. Termination of Employees.
 Prior to terminating any employee, carefully assess whether that employee has raised Title IX compliance concerns in the past and determine if the department could be susceptible to a retaliation claim.
 Consult with the University attorney prior to terminating the employee if there is such a concern.
 When such risks are apparent, it may be wise to consider a severance pay package, the receipt of which is dependent on the employee waiving any rights to litigation.